 We recommend that you provide evidence of private health insurance or travel insurance to cover your entire proposed period of stay in Australia.
 Please upload a scanned copy of your health or travel insurance policy at the time you lodge your application.

 If you do not provide satisfactory evidence to demonstrate you have adequate insurance or other adequate means to meet any health costs in Australia, then your visa may be refused.

 Everyone who wishes to enter Australia must be assessed against the character requirement.

-For the Australian Government to determine whether you are of good character, you may be asked to provide penal clearance certificates for each country you have lived in for 12 months or more over the last ten (10) years since turning 16.
-These certificates are also known as a police certificate in some countries.
+For the Australian Government to determine whether you are of good character, you may be asked to provide military certificates, penal clearance certificates or provide us with further personal details as part of the visa application process.

-If you are required to obtain a penal clearance certificate, this will be indicated on the relevant visa application checklist or your case officer will advise you.
+If you are required to obtain a military or police clearance certificate, this will be indicated on the relevant visa application checklist or your case officer will advise you.

-Under the Privacy Act 1988 DIBP can only provide information about a visa application to the applicant, an authorised person or an appointed migration agent.
-If you wish to appoint a migration agent or another person to receive information about your application, please complete Form 956 or Form 956A.
+Under the Privacy Act 1988 we can only provide information about a visa application to the applicant, an authorised person or an appointed migration agent.

 See: Form 956 Advice by a migration agent/exempt person of providing immigration assistance